 Also look for an encrypted VPN service as that will add a layer of security for banking and financial transactions.
 Finally, you need to look at their customer support and pricing.
 Also, check to see if your VPN provider has a money-back guarantee.

 Which is the best free trial VPN?

 In other countries, Cyberghost, Nord, and Proton VPN are the best free trial VPN providers.
-So, you can test them during your trial period and buy any from this three for your platform.
+So, you can test them during your trial period and buy any from these three for your platform.

-Nord VPN provides a risk-free money back guarantee of 30 days.
-It is also available in all the common platforms.
+Nord VPN provides a risk-free money-back guarantee of 30 days.
+It is also available on all the common platforms.
 Proton VPN has a seven days free trial and supports all the common platforms.

 Access geo-restricted content while travelling with a VPN

 If you’re travelling to another country, the content you love to watch may not be available in the new territory.
 One of the best options for accessing blocked content in a specific location is to use a VPN.
 When you connect with a VPN, your device communicates with the VPN server that communicates over the Internet.